-Objective 1: Maintain the property open for low-impact recreation.
+Objective 1: Maintain the property open for low-impact recreation.Strategies:

 - A. Open the property for hiking, birdwatching, non-motorized biking, and other passive uses (see project map). - a.
-Open Preserve between dawn and dusk except for stargazing, hunting and fishing. - b.
-Allow horseback riding on the trail system; limit horses to Quenomica North if necessary. - B. Install a bike rack at trailheads at both 40-44 Meetinghouse Way and Quenomica South to accommodate visitors arriving via bicycle. - C. Maintain a "carry in-carry out" litter policy. - D. Create kayak landing with tie-up rack across from Wilson's Landing and connect to trail system. - E. Prohibit all overnight boat storage, including outhaul anchors; allow shortterm boat storage during the day via the designated tie-off rack. - F. Monitor impact of passive recreational use on the property annually and manage accordingly. - G. Use passive methods for assessing use such as trail counters and wildlife cameras. - H. Protect the significant archaeological nature of the property. - a.
+Open Preserve between dawn and dusk - b.
+Allow horseback riding on Quenomica North in the event additional trails become available elsewhere than the Preserve; otherwise prohibit horses from Kanomika Road and Quenomica South. - c.
+Encourage horse riders to bag or remove manure from trails. - B. Install a bike rack at trailheads at both 40-44 Meetinghouse Way and Quenomica South to accommodate visitors arriving via bicycle. - C. Maintain a "carry in-carry out" litter policy. - D. Create kayak landing with tie-up rack across from Wilson's Landing and connect to trail system. - E. Prohibit all overnight boat storage, including outhaul anchors; allow short-term boat storage during the day via the designated tie-off rack. - F. Monitor impact of passive recreational use on the property annually and manage accordingly. - G. Use passive methods for assessing use such as trail counters and wildlife cameras.

+- H. Protect the significant archaeological nature of the property. - a.
 Utilize surface coverings on trails to minimize exposure of artifacts. - b.
 Prohibit digging or disturbance of the surface, removal of any artifacts from the property, and metal detecting.